icexin/eggos/README.md

 Run `egg build -o kernel.elf` in your project directory to get the kernel file, and then run `egg run -k kernel.elf` to start the qemu virtual machine to run the kernel.

-`egg pack -o eggos.iso -k kernel.elf` can pack the kernel as an iso file, and use https://github.com/ventoy/Ventoy to run the iso file on a bare metal.
+`egg pack -o eggos.iso -k kernel.elf` can pack the kernel into an iso file, and then you can use https://github.com/ventoy/Ventoy to run the iso file on a bare metal.

 Happy hacking!